-This exhibition will explore the history of Broomfield House to the present day, bringing the house and landscape back to life through photographs, paintings and objects.
-It will be a rare chance to see a newly restored section of the Baroque Lanscroon murals, and re-discover one of Enfield’s long lost treasures
+The exhibition explored the history of Broomfield House to the present day, bringing the house and landscape back to life through photographs, paintings and objects.
+It was a rare chance to see a restored section of the Baroque Lanscroon murals, and re-discover one of Enfield’s long lost treasures

-Broomfield's Murals and Greek Myths - Blog by Konstantinos Mitropoulos , current Erasmus Student at the Museum of Enfield.
+Broomfield's Murals and Greek Myths - Blog by Konstantinos Mitropoulos , 2018 Erasmus Student at the Museum of Enfield.

 Terrific Toys: Made and Played in Enfield